 If you adopt that philosophy, it will allow you to overcome your fears of putting yourself out there.
 Just tell the world what’s going on.
 Describe your journey, outline your vision, and describe your thoughts, ideas, actions, wins, losses, anxieties and ambitions online.

-Just start talking about the things that are most important to you.
+Just start talking about the things that are most important to you, and do what you can to start.
 Because in the end, the creative (or how “beautiful” someone thinks your content is) is going to be largely subjective.
 What’s not subjective is the fact that you put out more content and have more chances to be heard.

 Social networks and mobile devices have created a gateway drug to consumer awareness.
 They have commoditized communication and storytelling.

 That’s really how I see it.
 You have to understand that Instagram and Snapchat, and Twitter and Facebook are the new CBS, NBC, and Showtime.
 Except now you can reach hundreds of millions or billions of people every day.

 I look at Medium, and WordPress, and Podcasts and Twitter like I look at the books on your shelf.
 It’s the modern platform for telling a great story.